Technical Analysis & Forecast 16.05.2024 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 EURUSD, “Euro vs US Dollar”

-The EURUSD pair has exited the consolidation range upwards and completed a corrective wave, reaching 1.0894.
-Today, a decline wave could develop, aiming for 1.0805.
-After reaching this level, the price could rise to 1.0850 (testing from below) and then decline to 1.0770, with the trend potentially continuing to the first target of 1.0724.
+The EURUSD pair has completed a growth phase, reaching 1.0890.
+Today, a consolidation range could form around this level, possibly extending to 1.0909.
+Next, a decline wave might start, aiming for 1.0820 and potentially continuing to the first target of 1.0730.

 GBPUSD, “Great Britain Pound vs US Dollar”